DreamyCecil/CecilBotMod/BotIntegration.md

 This document should walk you through simple steps that will help you integrate bots into your own mod.

-Keep in mind that if your mod has many drastic changes to gameplay mechanics, don't be afraid of rewriting bot code to your liking.
+Keep in mind that if your mod has many drastic changes to gameplay mechanics, don't be afraid of rewriting the bot code to your liking.

 Simple guide to developer comments:
-- `[Cecil] <date>` - indicates specifically when a certain feature has been introduced.
+- `[Cecil] <date>` - indicates specifically when a certain feature has been implemented.
 - `[Cecil] TEMP` - temporary feature that can be applied permanently or removed at a later time.
 - `[Cecil] TODO` - notes to self about features that need to be implemented.
 - `[Cecil] NOTE` - important note about a certain feature.
 Advised to search for them for extra help with integration.